yizhong187/CVWO/README.md

      - 'password': password
    - Response: Confirmation of user update.

-6. Logout
+5. Logout
    - Decription: To logout of current session.
    - Method: 'GET'
    - Endpoint: '/logout'
    - Response: Expired JWT Cookie to revoke login session.

-7. List users
+6. Review user posts.
-   - Description: Retrieve a list of all users.
+   - Decription: Review all posts (threads and replies) of existing user.
    - Method: 'GET'
-   - Endpoint: '/users'
+   - Endpoint: '/user/{userName}/posts'
-   - Response: A list of all users.
+   - Response: One list of threads and one list of post.

 ## Subforum Related Endpoints